axemclion/karma-telemetry/README.md

 ## Installation

-The easiest way is to keep `karma-qunit` as a devDependency in your `package.json`.
+The easiest way is to keep `karma-telemetry` as a devDependency in your `package.json`.

 ```json
 {